Recent Acquisition by AFA of “A very tired child, 2023”

 Auto-theory

-Lauren Fournier characterizes autotheory as tied to a politics of radical self-reflection, embodied knowledge, and sustained, literary nonfictional writing, emanating from a self that has been, and continues to be, suppressed and repressed by patriarchal and colonial contexts.
+Writer, artist, and curator Lauren Fournier characterizes autotheory as tied to a politics of radical self-reflection, embodied knowledge, and sustained, literary nonfictional writing, emanating from a self that has been and continues to be, suppressed and repressed by patriarchal and colonial contexts.
 Autotheory, as an embodied practice, has thrived in feminist discourse, partly due to women traditionally shouldering the bulk of life's labor—care of family and home.
 Although tremendously undervalued and unpaid, this work was often less alienating than factory labor, at least in practice.
 However, the modern construct of home can also be profoundly alienating, socially isolating individuals from their community and extended family.

 Out of necessity, many women embodied a living theory through their daily work.
-Even those working in artistic or academic fields outside the home often faced social pressures to manage household and childcare responsibilities, leaving little room for intellectual reflection compared to their male colleagues.
+Even those working in artistic or academic fields outside the home often faced social pressures to manage household and childcare responsibilities, leaving little room for intellectual reflection compared to their male counterparts.
 For some, this led to a lived theoretical intuitive experience—a practice that emerged from labor division and hierarchical structures, in part as a refusal of patriarchal domination.

 Sara Ahmed invokes queer phenomenology when discussing the "labor of philosophy," noting the fantasy of "paperless philosophy" as essential not only to the gendered nature of philosophy but also to challenging the disappearance of political economy and the labor underlying philosophical work, including domestic labor.
 Ahmed's phenomenological approach directs attention to the labor and craft of care, which counters and challenges societal norms like compulsory heterosexuality—a dominant social order obsessed with straight reproductive lineages.